waggle-sensor/wes-llm-server/README.md

 cd wes-llm-server
 ```

-Make sure the `--model` flag in the `deployment.yaml` points to your model.
+Make sure the `--model` flag in the `deployment.yaml` points to your model and that `--mmproj` points to your multimodal projection model, if you're using a vision modal.

 Finally, you can deploy the whole thing with: